Skip to content

 You can now check whether Redis works.

-For example, the ddev redis-cli MONITOR command returns outputs such as "SETEX" "ezp:, "MGET" "ezp:, "SETEX" "PHPREDIS_SESSION:, "GET" "PHPREDIS_SESSION:, etc. while navigating into the website, in particular the Back Office.
+For example, the ddev redis-cli MONITOR command returns outputs, for example, "SETEX" "ezp:, "MGET" "ezp:, "SETEX" "PHPREDIS_SESSION:, or "GET" "PHPREDIS_SESSION:, while navigating into the website, in particular the back office.

 See Redis commands for more details such as information about the MONITOR command used in the previous example.